sujanchikkela/CMPE255_Project/paper/paper.md

 - Heatmap plot for correlation
 ![heatmap_df](/paper/images/heatmap_df.jpg)
 The heatmap above provides more accurate relation among the variables.
-There is no significant correlation between wind, precip and the target variable but we can see that the temperature features has good amount with the target variable
+There is no significant correlation between wind, precip and the target variable but we can see that the temperature features has good amount with the target variable<br/><br/>

 # Comparisons